empoleondev/empoleon/README.md

   </p>
 </div>

+## Paused

+Development on this has been paused.
+Even though it's 95% there.
+The issues to solve are quite challenging and enough time has been spent on this (5+ months).
+Enough with the sunk cost fallacy!

 ## Notes

 Check the storybook as some components had to be changed slightly to accomodate the difference between React and SolidJS.